TwitchLib/TwitchLib/README.md

 	    * Subscriptions
 * **TwitchLib.Extension**:
 	* Developed to be used as part of an EBS (extension back-end service) for a Twitch Extension.
-	* Perform API calls related to Extensions (create secret, revoke, channles using extension, etc.)
+	* Perform API calls related to Extensions (create secret, revoke, channels using extension, etc.)
 	* Validation of requests to EBS using extension secret and JWT.
 	* Interact with extension via PubSub.